nisithj/PintOS/guides/project0-Interactive-shell.md

 `rtc_get_time()` returns `unsigned long` (per `devices/rtc.h`). `printf` is a variadic function — it has no compile-time way to know the actual type of each argument, so it trusts the format specifier completely.
 If the specifier and the actual argument type don't match, you can get garbage output or undefined behavior.

 `%lld` expects a `long long`.
-Casting the return value explicitly with `(long long)` makes the types match exactly — safe, and avoids a compiler format-mismatch warning.
+Casting the return value explicitly with `(long long)` makes the types match exactly — safe, and avoids a compiler format mismatch warning.

 ---